Skip to main content

 Jeanette Steemers is happy to talk to the media on any aspect relating to children’s television/media, the international distribution and sale of television programming, and public service broadcasting/media.

-Jeanette is a Trustee of the Voice of the Listener and Viewer, a consumer organization that campaigns for public service broadcasting.
-She sits on the VLV Board as an expert on children’s television.
-She advises the Children’s Media Foundation on policy issues and sits on their Board and Academic Advisory Board.
-She sits on the Research Proposals Panel for the annual Children’s Media Conference in Sheffield and sat on the Disney Junior Academic Advisory Board in the US between 2012 and 2015.
+Jeanette is a Member of the Voice of the Listener and Viewer, a consumer organisation that campaigns for public service broadcasting.
+As a former VLV Trustee she sat on the VLV Board as an expert on children’s television.
+She is a member of and advises the Children’s Media Foundation on policy issues and was a Board Member until 2022.
+She has advised Children’s Media Conference in Sheffield, the BFI (as former Chair of the Producers' Committee for the Young Audience Content Fund) and sat on the Disney Junior Academic Advisory Board in the US between 2012 and 2015.

 She has given evidence in Parliament to the House of Commons Culture, Media and Sport Committee as a representative of Meccsa, and also to the House of Lords Select Committee on Communications on the topics of public service broadcasting and children’s television.